 Introduction

-We will set up Logstash as our Application Performance Monitoring (APM) server.
-We have used Logstash before, so for a more indepth tutorial on Lgostash, see here.
+We will set up Logstash as our Application Performance Monitoring (APM) Logging server.
+We have used Logstash before, so for a more indepth tutorial on Logstash, see here.

 Download Code: Available on Github